judoole/jackrabbit-webdav-anttasks/README.md

 # Jackrabbit on Ant

-Ant tasks for Jackrabbit against webdab.
+Ant tasks for Jackrabbit against webdav.

 Could not find any so I created an ant task lib looking at [Sardine](https://code.google.com/p/sardine/) and [AntDav](http://code.google.com/p/antdav/) for copy-paste.